politusanalytics/MRP-analysis-in-R/README.md

 The model will take two datasets (as a user/individual level and an administrational population data) and three parameters (as the number of subcategories of the variables) as inputs and extracts a list that includes prediction for each geographical unit, and a number that shows aggregate average.

-It reqiures following packages in R:
+It requires following packages in R:
 ```
 install.packages(c("foreign", "lme4", "arm", "extrafont", "readxl", "dplyr"))
 ```